 - Buy providing an indicative per bottle cost you can compare the value to similar bottles and verify the asking price of a cask

-The Cask Calculator is simple; you put in the costs and details for your specific cask and it will tell you how much that cask will cost to bottle (at cask strength in 70cl bottles) and what that equates to as a per bottle cost.
-You can then compare that per bottle cost to wholesale value of similar bottles to see if they are comparable.
+The Cask Calculator is designed to be as simple as it can be; you put in the costs and details for your specific cask and it will tell you how much that cask will cost to bottle (at cask strength, in 70cl bottles) and what that equates to as a per bottle cost.
+You can then add a margin and compare that per bottle cost to wholesale value of similar bottles to see if they are comparable.

 Two Working Examples: